 I am currently collaborating with Roz Hirch in a long-term project that uses corpus-based methods including keyword analysis, topic modeling, and cluster analysis to shed light on what faculty at PhD programs in applied linguistics in North America are publishing on.
-Different aspects and data mining approaches to this project were presented at SLRF 2015, AAAL 2016, and AACL 2016.
-Roz and I are currently focusing on website development for the project and preparing journal articles based on our analyses of the data.
-The project is presented in more depth on its own website: aplingphdprograms.com
+Different aspects and data mining approaches to this project were presented at SLRF 2015, AAAL 2016, AACL 2016, and SLRF 2017.
+Roz and I are currently focusing on finishing a paper that uses the corpora to test different methods of keyword analysis.

 Collocational frameworks: Semantic and functional characteristics

 Discontinuous formulaic language—phrases with an internal variable slot like in the * of—has been called ‘phrase frames’, ‘lexical frames’, and ‘frameworks’.
 The latter term was used by Renouf and Sinclair in 1991 and specifically referred to frames comprised of grammatical words surrounding a variable noun.
 This study examines the semantic characteristics of the noun fillers and functional characteristics of the frequent framework the * of the as it occurs in two corpora of native and non-native speaker authored argumentative and literary essays.
 Parts of this research are being done in collaboration with Hui-Hsien Feng.
 Hui-Hsien and I presented a paper at AACL 2016 and are currently preparing a manuscript.
 Joe conducted a similar study using a different corpus and presented that at SLRF 2017.
 Manuscripts are in preparation.

 Collocational studies in the EFL classroom